rust-lang/rust/src/doc/rustc-dev-guide/src/queries/salsa.md

 check if `C` needs to change, since both `C` direct inputs, `A` and `B`, haven't changed.

-## Key `Salsa` concepts
+## Key Salsa concepts

 ### Query

-A query is some value that `Salsa` can access in the course of computation.
+A query is some value that Salsa can access in the course of computation.
 Each query can have a number of keys (from 0 to many), and all queries have a result, akin to functions.  `0-key` queries are called "input" queries.

 ### Database

-The database is basically the context for the entire computation, it's meant to store `Salsa`'s internal state, all intermediate values for each query, and anything else that the computation might need.
+The database is basically the context for the entire computation, it's meant to store Salsa's internal state, all intermediate values for each query, and anything else that the computation might need.
 The database must know all the queries the library is going to do before it can be built, but they don't need to be specified in the same place.